Scripture: John 15:9-17 (alternate reading: John 21:20-25)

 13 Greater love has no man than this, that a man lay down his life for his friends.
 14 You are my friends if you do what I command you.
 15 No longer do I call you servants, for the servant does not know what his master is doing; but I have called you friends, for all that I have heard from my Father I have made known to you.
 16 You did not choose me, but I chose you and appointed you that you should go and bear fruit and that your fruit should abide; so that whatever you ask the Father in my name, he may give it to you.
 17 This I command you, to love one another.

 The love of Jesus Christ compels us to give our best not only to God but to our neighbor who is created in the image and likeness of God.
 God's love purifies and transforms us into the likeness of Christ.
-The Lord Jesus promises that those who abide in his love will bear much fruit for the kingdom of God – fruit that will last for eternity as well (John 15:16).
-If you seek to unite your heart with the heart of Jesus, you will bear great fruit in your life – the fruit of joy, peace, friendship, and love that lasts forever.
+The Lord Jesus promises that those who abide in his love will bear much fruit for the kingdom of God - fruit that will last for eternity as well (John 15:16).
+If you seek to unite your heart with the heart of Jesus, your life will bear abundant fruit - the fruit which comes from the Holy Spirit who dwells within us - the fruit of love, joy, peace, goodness, and friendship which lasts forever (Galatians 5:22-23).

-"Lord Jesus, make me fruitful in your love, mercy, kindness, and compassion.
+"Lord Jesus, fill me with your Holy Spirit and make me fruitful in your love, mercy, kindness, and compassion.
 May there be nothing in my life which keeps me from your love and joy."

 2 Blessed be the name of the LORD from this time forth and for evermore!